-Graig Nettles is better known as one of the all-time best New York Yankee third basemen who was also a worlds class wise-ass.
+Graig Nettles is better known as one of the all-time best New York Yankee third basemen who was also a world class wise-ass.
 Don't let the "I'm-All-Business" facade fool you...there was a cackling hyena just under the surface.
 He was drafted in the fourth round of the 1965 Amateur Free Agent Draft.This was the first of its kind, established to limit the high bidding that had favored the more profitable Major League teams.
 Frank Quilici is quoted as saying the Twins probably gave up on Nettles too early, thinking a leg injury he suffered would hinder his ever becoming a solid, everyday player.
+One other source, an author friend of mine, told me that owner Calvin Griffith wasn't prepared to pay Nettles the money they knew he would soon command as an everyday player - which he stated very clearly in a personal letter to Craig, with his regrets.
 So, they traded him to the Cleveland Indians on December 10, 1969.
 Yes, indeed, children.
 It seems for every Twins trade success (see "Cesar Tovar, for Gerry Arrigo, 1964", "Tom Brunansky for Doug Corbett and Rob Wilfong, 1982"), there has been a blunder ("Matt Garza and Jason Bartlett for Delmon Young, 2007, or allowing David Ortiz to flee after the 2001 season - please hit me with a hammer, now!!).
 A good chronology of Nettles' stay in the Twins system is at the Fack Youk blog (yes, you read that correctly), with some fine graphics.

 (Nettles, losing shoe while reaching reaching third base,

 probably in a game against the Red Sox on August 29, 1969.
 Syd O'Brien

 takes throw.
 He played left field that day for that 1969 Twins team